Meet the Diversity Admissions Council

-The Tufts Diversity Council is a group of students who work closely with the Admissions Office to plan on-campus programming, create web content, and provide other opportunities for prospective students to learn about the many facets of diversity represented here.
-The council serves as a bridge between the Admissions Office and the student body to foster an inclusive campus community.
+The Diversity Admissions Council is a group of current students who work closely with the Office of Undergraduate Admissions to plan on-campus programs, create web content, and represent Tufts at events for prospective students.
+We invite you to contact these students to learn more about the many facets of diversity represented on our campus.

 Hometown: Boston, MA

-Activities: French Society, United for Immigrant Justice (UIJ), The Daily, Building Engagement and Access for Students (BEAST)
+Activities: United for Immigrant Justice, Building Engagement and Access for Students (BEAST)